Libertarian Policy Institute

-Our staff members work to advance the initiatives of the organization through the daily operations.
+Our staff members work to advance the initiatives of the organization through our daily operations.

 Richard Manzo is Operations Director of the Libertarian Policy Institute.
 He served the Jo Jorgensen for President campaign as Regional Director for the six New England states.
 He was Vice Chair, Communications Director, and eventually Interim Chair to the Libertarian Party of New Hampshire from 2019 to 2021, receiving five awards for exemplary service.
 A municipal elected official since 2018, Richard lives in Goffstown, New Hampshire where he moved in his childhood.